prjemian/cmd_response/doc/source/epics/circuit.rst

 Electronic Circuit
 =================================================

+The **cmd_response** sketch is very general with respect to the ANALOG IN and DIGITAL I/O of the Arduino boards.
+We can use it to read a wide variety of sensors from remote computer systems.
+This was shown previously in the Python code example: :ref:`python_sequence`.

-To demonstrate how the **cmd_response** sketch works, we construct some simple sensor circuits.
+To further demonstrate how the **cmd_response** sketch works, we construct some simple sensor circuits.
 The goal of these circuits is to first demonstrate how they work with the Arduino.
 Then, we show how to integrate the Arduino with EPICS.
-Finally, we work with PID controls, where a chosen value of Arduino's photocell signal is maintained by adjusting the Arduino's LED brightness using a PID loop in EPICS.
+Finally, we work with EPICS PID controls, where a chosen value of the Arduino's photocell signal is maintained by adjusting the Arduino's LED brightness using a PID loop in EPICS.